LukeGrahamLandry/llvm_of_jvm/devlog.md

 Hashtbls are weird, `add` lets you have deuplicates? `replace` is the normal thing.

+For testing, can use llc to compile the text ir to asm and link that to a c program.
+`llc -O0 demo.ll && gcc runtime/callit.c demo.S && ./a.out`

+My current derranged stack manipulation does not work when optimised but does work in O0 so I'm doing undefined behaviour somewhere I guess but idk where.

 ## Reading java bytecode (Nov 20)

 library confusing choice: jopcode is like a nice ocaml type that has the data you want already parsed out but if you iterate over the opcodes in a method, you get a bunch of OpInvalid for every argument that was in the bytecode and already parsed out, so i guess just skip those? is there a method to only iterate real things instead of eveery byte?